Temperature (Sean Paul song)

 "Temperature" is the third worldwide and the second US single from Jamaican musician Sean Paul's third studio album, The Trinity (2005).
 The song uses the dancehall riddim "Applause".
 Officially, there are two versions of the song, which only differ in their rhythm.
 The track was produced by Rohan "Snowcone" Fuller and received a positive reception from music critics.

 Released in December 2005, "Temperature" reached No. 1 on the Billboard Hot 100 the following year to become Paul's third US No. 1 single.
 The single also reached the top 10 in Canada and France and the top 20 in Australia and the United Kingdom.
 "Temperature" is widely regarded as Paul's signature song.

+Commercial performance

+Throughout 2006, "Temperature" sold 1,533,362 digital copies in the United States.

 Music video

 The winter sequence from the music video.

-The official music video, directed by Little X, has surpassed 400 million views on YouTube.
+The official music video, directed by Little X, has surpassed 500 million views on YouTube.
 In the video, Sean Paul is seen rapping with female backup dancers.
 The first dance sequence was with blowing leaves, centered in autumn.
 Then as weather gets cooler, Paul is in the snow while the thermometer freezing, centered in winter.
 The third sequence is in the rain, centered on spring.
 Finally, Paul at a tanning salon squirting sunscreen, centered on summer.
 There is evident sexual innuendo in the squirting of the lotion from the sunscreen bottles.
-At the end, Paul raps and is in a club while performing to the song "Breakout".
+At the end, Paul is sitting in a Chrysler 300 LX at an import tuner meet holding a dance off in a warehouse, rapping the beginning of "Breakout" and the meet is busted by a Toronto Metropolitan Police officer in a peculiarly long phased out vehicle.